 BATMAN’S been around so long we’ve had many different first encounters with the character.
-For some, it was the action comic book’s masked superhero called THE BATMAN, created by artist Bob Kane & writer Bill Finger, that hit newsstands Mar.
-30, 1939 in Detective Comics #27, leading to two 1940’s film serials.
-For others, it was 20th Century Fox’s ABC-TV action comedy series (1966-68) starring Adam West or Fox’s 1966 movie parody with Cesar Romero as The Joker.
+For some, it was the action comic book’s masked superhero called THE BATMAN, created by artist Bob Kane & writer Bill Finger, that hit newsstands on Mar.
+30, 1939, in Detective Comics #27, leading to two 1940’s film serials.
+For others, it was 20th Century Fox’s ABC-TV action-comedy series (1966-68) starring Adam West or Fox’s 1966 movie parody with Cesar Romero as The Joker.

 Happily, Burton’s directing career took off as BATMAN opened to $40.5 million and did $251.2 million domestic.
 It spawned two sequels: BATMAN RETURNS (1992), reteaming Burton & Keaton and adding Danny DeVito as a new villain, Penguin ($162.9 million) & BATMAN FOREVER (1995), directed by Joel Schumacher with Val Kilmer as Batman and two new villains — Tommy Lee Jones as Harvey Two-Face & Jim Carrey as Riddler ($184.1 million).
 Schumacher’s 1997 reboot BATMAN & ROBIN, starring George Clooney, did $107.4 million.

 Now moviegoers are eagerly awaiting WB’s franchise reboot, THE BATMAN, opening on Mar.
 4, 2022.
 Directed by Matt Reeves (“WAR FOR THE PLANET OF THE APES“), it stars Robert Pattinson as the Caped Crusader in just his second year fighting crime.